 How do you write text over arrows in LaTeX?

-Text over arrow is an important expression, which we constantly use chemistry or in different fields.
+Text over arrow is an important expression that we constantly use in chemistry or other fields.
 Multiple packages and commands are present to print this expression into a latex document.

 \documentclass{article}